 A year down the line and not much has changed with regards to IR35 since it was last in the spotlight.
 However, whether or not you have formalised plans yet, a refresher never hurts.

-Adapted from the HMRC website, here is our action list;
+Adapted from the HMRC website last year, here is our action list;

 - Look at your current workforce to identify those individuals who are supplying their services through personal service companies. (we can help you clarify this)